 If you would like a detailed description of our service, please click here.

-We often meet for coffee, refreshments and conversation in the church hall after the service.
-(The hall is the big, yellow building behind the church.)
-You're welcome to join in and mingle.
+We meet for coffee, refreshments, and conversation in the church hall after the service.
+(The hall is the big, yellow building beside the church.)
+We also hold brunches and lunches to mark special occasions.
+You're welcome to join in and mingle, so we can get to know you, and you us!
 This is an ideal time for you to ask any further questions you may have.
-And most importantly, come back!
-We’d love to see you again!
+There are games provided here for the kids to play.